Decidability of the theory of modules over Pr\"ufer domains with infinite residue fields: Effectively given Pr ufer domains

 \section{Effectively given Pr\"ufer domains}

 The decision problem of the theory of modules over a ring $R$ makes sense only when $R$ is {\sl effectively given} (see \cite{PPT} and \cite[Ch.
 17]{Preb1}).
 Let us focus on Pr\"ufer domains and say that such a domain $R$ is \emph{effectively given} if it is countable and its elements can be listed as $a_0=0, a_1= 1, a_2, \dots$ (possibly with repetitions) so that suitable algorithms effectively execute the following, when $m, n$ range over natural numbers. \begin{enumerate} \item Deciding whether $a_m= a_n$ or not. \item Producing $a_m+ a_n$ and $a_m\cdot a_n$, or rather indices of these elements in the list. \item Establishing whether $a_m$ divides $a_n$. \end{enumerate} The countability assumption on $R$ ensures the countability of the first order language $L_R$.
-Furthermore if $R$ is written as a list, then the questions (1)--(3) are interpretable in $T_R$, hence have to be answered effectively.
+Furthermore if $R$ is written as a list, then each instance in (1)-(3) corresponds to a sentence of $L_R$ of which to check membership to $T_R$ (for instance $a_n = a_m$ holds true if and only if $\forall x (x a_n = x a_m) \in T_R$), and hence has to be answered effectively.
 It is well known that, when $R$ is effectively given, the standard list of axioms of the theory of $R$-modules is recursive, whence $T_R$ is recursively enumerated.

 As a consequence of (1)--(3) other familiar procedures can be carried out effectively in a Pr\"ufer domain $R$, such as determining units, calculating additive inverses and (for invertible elements) multiplicative inverses.
 The same applies to $\gcd$ and $\lcm$, when $R$ is B\'ezout.
 Over an effectively given Pr\"ufer domain, and with respect to Fact \ref{tuganbaev}, given $a$ and $b$, the corresponding $\alpha$, $r$ and $s$ can again be found by a similar searching procedure.
 In the worst case, this can be done by a brute force strategy, enumerating all the triples of elements of $R$ and looking among them for a right one, satisfying the equalities in Fact \ref{tuganbaev}.